Kyei-frank/Customer-Churn-Prediction--Expresso/README.md

 # Data Understanding

+  """__INTRODUCTION:__
-   """ The table below gives a description on the variables required to make predictions.
+  The table below gives a description on the variables required to make predictions.
     | Variable      | Definition:       |
     | :------------ |:--------------- |
     | FREQUENCE     | number of times the client has made an income |